AbsaOSS/pramen/README.md

   optional = true

   # If true, the job won't run on dependency failure, but will not be marked as a failure in notifications.
-  # This is useful for operations that need to happen as soon as dependencies are met, but there no certanty regarding
+  # This is useful for operations that need to happen as soon as dependencies are met, but there is no
-  # the exact date.
+  # certainty regarding the exact date.
   passive = true
 }
 ```